Goldman Sachs thriving as Trump era set to begin

 Related: Gary Cohn leaving Goldman Sachs to become Trump's top economic adviser

-And Gary Cohn, Goldman's chief operating officer and a person widely thought to be a potential successor to Blankfein, is about to leave Goldman to become Trump's chair of White House National Economic Council.
+And Gary Cohn, formerly Goldman's chief operating officer and a person widely thought to be a potential successor to Blankfein, has left Goldman to become Trump's chair of White House National Economic Council.

+Schwartz said the firm will miss Cohn and was proud of both him and the fact that Goldman Sachs has a long tradition of executives serving key roles in Washington.

 With that in mind, the perception that Goldman Sachs, which also had executives serve in the George W. Bush and Obama administrations, is Government Sachs -- a company with an inordinate amount of influence in Washington -- may not change much under Trump.